hydephp/bladedown/README.md

 ### Echoing variables

-All front matter properties are available as variables in the BladeDown file.
+All front matter properties are available as variables in the Bladedown file.

 ```markdown
 ---